BilalTalha/SIP-17/README.md

 ## Dependencies
 To train and evaluate on the ResNet/EfficientNet/ConvNext/VIT models, we developed the code with python version 3.8, pytorch 1.12.1, torchvision 0.13.1, and CUDA 11.0+.

-To train and evaluate on the DINO model, we follow the dependancies from the original DINO github reposity, use python version 3.6, pytorch 1.7.1, torchvision 0.8.2, and CUDA 11.0+.
+To train and evaluate on the DINO model, we follow the dependancies from the original DINO github reposity, used python version 3.6, pytorch 1.7.1, torchvision 0.8.2, and CUDA 11.0+.

 ## wandb login
 install and login to wandb: